 - Diagnostic medical sonographers—23.5 percent

 - Dental assistants—13.4 percent

 - Medical records and health information technicians—11.1 percent

 The building trades are a hot industry in New Mexico.
-In fact, in July 2018, New Mexico had a higher growth rate for construction jobs than any other state in the nation.3 And with the industry expected to add more than 2,200 jobs between 2016 and 2026, now is a great time to train for a career in this field.1
+In fact, in July 2018, New Mexico had a higher growth rate for construction jobs than any other state in the nation.
+And with the New Mexico Workforce Connection expecting the industry to add more than 2,200 jobs between 2016 and 2026, now is a great time to train for a career in this field.

-Here's a sample of construction jobs that have promising growth projections in New Mexico:1
+Here's a sample of construction jobs that have promising growth projections in New Mexico:

 - Explosives workers—11.4 percent